adamluckydo/ontology/Buddhism.md

 The Middle Way is justified by the concept of Emptiness.
 Specifically, the emptiness of all phenomena.

 In this case, Emptiness does _not_ mean "nothingness"; it's not claiming that nothing exists.
 Instead, it's claiming that things don't exist in the way we naturally believe they do.
 And despite the name, it's also not endorsing nihilism.
-Along with disavowing both existence and nonexistence, the Buddha _specifically_ condemned the stances of both nihilism and eternalism (that things are either totally meaningless, or totally meaningful, respectively).
+In addition to disavowing both existence and nonexistence, the Buddha condemned the stances of both nihilism and eternalism (that things are either totally meaningless, or totally meaningful, respectively).

 ##### So what actually _is_ Emptiness, then?